KaugaKauga/videre/API.md

 ### `get_table_data`

-Fetches paginated data from a specific table.
+Fetches paginated row data from a specific table.
+This is called only when a table is opened in a tab.

+**Note:** This is the command that actually fetches row data.
+It's only called when needed (lazy loading).

 **Parameters:**
 ```typescript